Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 Whatever your dog does, never punish him for being fearful.
 Doing so is totally counter-productive.
 Last year, there was a dog who was terrified of walking on slippery floors.
 When I asked the owner what he had done so far to help the dog overcome his fears, he told me he used to scold the dog for being fearful.
 When the dog ran over the shiny surface and slipped on the floor he used to tell him "bad boy"!
 No wonder this dog was terrified!
 Dealing with fear and then having an owner scold on top of that created the perfect concoction for terror!

-3. Don't Carry the Dog Outside
+Don't Carry the Dog Outside

 Some dog owners may feel compelled to carry the dog outdoors if their dog is not too keen on visiting the yard.
 But doing so doesn't teach the dog a thing.
-In order for a dog to learn and overcome its fears, he must go out the yard on its own.
+In order for a dog to learn and overcome its fears, he must go out to the yard on his own.
 If you carry your dog outdoors, you are causing two big problems:

-- Your dog may become reluctant to be carried because he starts associating it with being taken out the yard.
+- Your dog may become reluctant to be carried because he starts associating it with being taken out to the yard.

 - The dog is then placed in the yard, which is a scary event that may cause more fear and stress.